 When to go

 The best time to travel to this area in Greece is from June to September.
 Summers can be warm; some walks are partly through shaded forest.
 On the Astraka plateau, there can be patches of snow until June.
-On the Olympus, there can be snow until mid-June.
+On Olympus, there can be snow until mid-June.
 The weather conditions around the summits can change rapidly.

 Our recommended airports for this tour are Ioannina (domestic flight connection with Athens), Thessaloniki, Athens or Preveza Airport.